-Note: Duke does not recognize AP exam results if the exam is taken after a student’s matriculation at Duke.
-Furthermore, no equivalent exams granting degree credit (e.g., CLEP, locally administered placement tests, etc.) are recognized by the University.
+Duke does not recognize any AP exams that are taken after a student begins at Duke; Duke also does not recognize equivalent exams granting degree credit (CLEP, locally administered placement tests, etc.).

 Duke also recognizes various international standardized examinations and grants a limited amount of elective credit for students whose performance in these examinations meets certain standards established by Duke University.
 These credits can be awarded only in those subject areas for which there is an AP exam offered domestically.
 Credits awarded for international placement exams are counted as electives in the same way as AP credits are awarded.
 Scores of all examinations should be sent to the Office of the University Registrar.
 Only original documents are accepted, not copies.
 See the table below to determine if you will be eligible for international placement credit based on your scores on the individual exams:

 |1.
 International Baccalaureate||6 or 7 on the higher level|